Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Therefore these additional rules are explained in chapter 6.3 and chapter 6.4.4.

-#@SECTION: 5.
-The case that an ImplementationDataType may “redeﬁne” a property which
-is already set by the ApplicationDataType is not considered as relevant for the compatibility with respect to mapping of the types in general but of course for there may be project speciﬁc rules as to which redeﬁnition is allowed (e.g. swAddrMethod or dataConstr).
+5. The case that an ImplementationDataType may “redeﬁne” a property which is already set by the ApplicationDataType is not considered as relevant for the compatibility with respect to mapping of the types in general but of course for there may be project speciﬁc rules as to which redeﬁnition is allowed (e.g. swAddrMethod or dataConstr).
 See also 5.5.3 about data constraints.

-#@SECTION: 6.
-For the compatibility with respect to connectors the attribute dataConstr shall
-be treated in the same way as for compatibility of data types in general, for more details please refer to 6.2.4.
+6. For the compatibility with respect to connectors the attribute dataConstr shall be treated in the same way as for compatibility of data types in general, for more details please refer to 6.2.4.